mongodb/terraform-provider-mongodbatlas/website/docs/r/project_api_key.html.markdown

 ## Argument Reference

 * `project_id` -Unique 24-hexadecimal digit string that identifies your project.
-* `description` - Description of this Organization API key.
+* `description` - Description of this Project API key.
-* `role_names` - (Deprecated use project_assignment) List of Project roles that the Programmatic API key needs to have.
+* `role_names` -  List of Project roles that the Programmatic API key needs to have.
 Ensure you provide: at least one role and ensure all roles are valid for the Project.
 You must specify an array even if you are only associating a single role with the Programmatic API key.
-The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned.
+The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned. **DEPRECATED** Use `project_assignment` instead.

 ~> **NOTE:** Project created by API Keys must belong to an existing organization.

 ### project_assignment
-Project Assignment attribute is optional (Use project_assignment going forward as role_names parameter above is deprecated)
+List of Project roles that the Programmatic API key needs to have. `project_assignment` attribute is optional.

 * `project_id` - (Required) Project ID to assign to Access Key
 * `role_names` - (Required) List of Project roles that the Programmatic API key needs to have.
 Ensure you provide: at least one role and ensure all roles are valid for the Project.
 You must specify an array even if you are only associating a single role with the Programmatic API key.
 The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned.